 Building time into the story development and post-publication process to identify and then tag sources is essential to creating robust and accurate data for your source audit - and to learn from what you collect.

-What the progress markers mean on Tag Sources page:
+What the progress icons mean on Categorize Sources page: